dgraph-io/dgraph/wiki/content/query-language/index.md

 While the `uid` function filters nodes at the current level based on UID, function `uid_in` allows looking ahead along an edge to check that it leads to a particular UID.
 This can often save an extra query block and avoids returning the edge.

-`uid_in` cannot be used at root, it accepts one UID constant as its argument (not a variable).
+`uid_in` cannot be used at root.
+It accepts multiple UIDs as its argument, and it accepts a UID variable (which can contain a map of UIDs).

 Query Example: The collaborations of Marc Caro and Jean-Pierre Jeunet (UID 0x99706).
 If the UID of Jean-Pierre Jeunet is known, querying this way removes the need to have a block extracting his UID into a variable and the extra edge traversal and filter for `~director.film`.

 {{< runnable >}}
 {
   caro(func: eq(name@en, "Marc Caro")) {